coderefinery/coderefinery.org/_events/2019-11-04-stockholm.md

 Each lesson discussion is led by 2-3 CodeRefiners.
-Their task is to prepare the following in the instructor guides before these sessions: 1) Why do we teach this lesson, 2) intended learning outcomes (should this be very detailed, e.g. list of skills that should be acquired), and 3) how it is presented.
+Their task is to prepare the following in the instructor guides before these sessions: 1) Why do we teach this lesson, 2) intended learning outcomes, and 3) how it is presented.

 - **9:00 - 10:30: Lesson discussion** (3 groups)
   - Group 1: Git intro (Sabry, Thor)